A Blockchain App Architecture

 - There is a new transaction type: to create a game.
 The Cosmos SDK context object allows you to tailor gas costs according to transaction type.

-- If you need to handle validator lists during communication, Cosmos does this out of the box with BaseApp.
+- If you need to handle validator lists during communication, the Interchain does this out of the box with BaseApp.

 - Do you want the player's GUI to easily reload any pending games, or let them know whether a move is valid or not?
 These are good uses of Cosmos SDK queries.

-- If you want to use Tendermint to notify players when it's their turn, Cosmos SDK provides that option with events.
+- If you want to use CometBFT to notify players when it's their turn, Cosmos SDK provides that option with events.

 - What if you want to add changes to your system in the future after production?
 You can easily handle this with Cosmos SDK migrations.